-In Mexico and other Latin American cultures, the nine days leading up to Christmas are celebrated by a re-enactment of Mary and Joseph's search for an inn or "posada."
+In Mexico and other Latin American cultures, the nine days leading up to Christmas are celebrated by a nightly re-enactment of Mary and Joseph's search for an inn or "posada."
 Families process from house to house.
 At the final house they are welcomed in - with the way lit by candle luminaries - for a party!
 For more details of how Las Posadas are celebrated, take a look at this family's way of living them.

-As such gatherings may not possible this year (perhaps outdoors is feasible?), simply use the tradition as the inspiration for an "excuse" to reach out to your neighbors with the hope and love of the Christ Child, a novena of outreach.
+If you're comfortable hosting such a gathering, organize a real Posada on your block (perhaps outside?)
+If not, use this Las Posadas inspired activity, outlined below.
+Either way, the tradition provides a beautiful "excuse" to reach out to your neighbors with the hope and love of the Christ Child, a novena of outreach.

 Adapt this idea however your family wants to do it, and have fun with it!
-Decide how many of the nine nights you will go out through the neighborhood and to how many houses.
-Maybe you do one neighbor on your street a night for nine nights.
-Maybe you do the five houses closest on only one night.
+Maybe you do one big event.
+Maybe you knock at one neighbor a night for nine nights.
+Maybe you host a neighbor a night for cocoa and carols.
+It's up to you.